Alba Italy – your inside scoop on one of the best small towns in Piedmont Italy!

 For area wine explorers, Alba makes an ideal home base to explore the Southwestern Piedmont wine regions of Barolo, Barbaresco, the Roero, and the Monferrato, particularly if you don’t want to rent a car as the city has tons of great amenities, lots of restaurants, and lodging options.

-My recommended Alba hotels:
+My recommended hotels in Alba Italy:

 - Locanda Voglia di Vino: Stylish rooms in Alba’s historic center.